Madhouse (1981 film): Plot

-Later the same day, Father James is carrying things into the basement of Julia's home.
-The landlord, Amantha Beauregard, passes by and offers to help him carry a large bag; he tells her he is throwing Julia a surprise birthday party.
-Once in the basement, Amantha realizes she has just helped James carry a corpse; he then chases her through the house, and stabs her to death in the attic.
+Later, on the same day, Father James is carrying things into the basement of Julia's home.
+The landlord, Amantha Beauregard, passes by and offers to help him take a large bag; he tells her he is throwing Julia a surprise birthday party.
+Once in the basement, Amantha realizes she has just helped James carry a corpse; he then chases her through the house and stabs her to death in the attic.

-The next day, on Julia's birthday, James meets her after work, and takes her to her house, blindfolding her for a surprise.
+The next day, on Julia's birthday, James meets her after work and takes her to her house, blindfolding her for a surprise.
 In the basement, he removes the blindfold, revealing a table seated with corpses (including Helen and Amantha).
 When she attempts to escape, Julia is confronted by Mary and is taken back into the basement to be tied up.
 James stabs Mary shortly thereafter.
 Meanwhile, Sam's taxi to the airport is stalled by a flat tire.
 When his speech gets ruined, he returns to the house to get a copy and is attacked by the Rottweiler.
 The dog attempts to break through a door, but Sam manages to kill it by driving a power drill into its head.

-In the basement, Sam is able to free Julia, who then murders her uncle James by repeated blows with a hatchet.
-As Julia sits on the basement stairs, Mary briefly comes to life and attempts to strangle Julia; with her last dying breath, Mary warns that Julia "will never be free".
+In the basement, Sam frees Julia, who then murders her uncle James by repeated blows with a hatchet.
+As Julia sits on the basement stairs, Mary briefly comes to life and attempts to strangle Julia; with her last dying breath, Mary warns that Julia "will never be free."
 The film ends with Julia weeping and a quote by G. B. Shaw.